digitalyoshixi/zettelkasten/content/Clinical Equipoise.md

   - philosophy
   - bioethics
 ---
-[[Equipoise]] when there is no clinical consensus about the merits of options.
+[[Equipoise]] when there is no clinical consensus about the merits of certain options.